 St. John’s Timeline

-curtains were added.
-A major and much-needed enhancement occurred in 1865, as the Sunday School (Parish Hall) building was constructed.
+In 1853, the church was reconfigured to increase chancel space.
+Two years later, a baptismal font was placed in front of the first pews, and carpeting, new cushions, and curtains were added.
+A major and much-needed addition occurred in 1865, when the Sunday School (now the Parish Hall) building was constructed.
 The year 1870 brought a major church renovation, of which the Washington Post noted, “nothing has been used of the old structure except the walls.”
 During construction, services were held at Georgetown Presbyterian Church.
-In 1875, the Rectory was completed and occupied.
+In 1875, the Rectory was built and occupied.

 In 1995, as part of the Bicentennial celebration, the Third Century Campaign was launched to repair and renovate many spaces: structural underpinnings of the sanctuary, second floor design for a new pre-school, the new atrium, a new choir room and offices on the lower level, and moving the Chapel of the Carpenter and Columbarium.
 The organ was repaired in 1998, followed by a major parish hall renovation in 2005 which created Blake Hall.
 During 2009, the focus was utilities, as the boiler was replaced, a dedicated air-conditioning system for the sanctuary and Blake Hall was installed.

 A major renovation of the church chancel was completed in 2012.
 The centerpiece of the renovation was the installation of the new pipe organ dedicated to the honor of Dariel Van Wagoner by her Husband, John, and children in honor of her 50 years of participation in the choir and music programs of St. John’s.
 Additionally, the sacristy was renovated as well as crucial repairs and renovation made in the kitchen and other areas of the church to assure the safety and continued structural soundness of the 200 year-old church.